May 25, 2016

 Perennial Champions Sustainability in Its Menu and Design

-The hip San Francisco restaurateurs behind the new eatery turn their focus toward sustainable fine dining.
+Two hip San Francisco restaurateurs turn their focus toward sustainable fine dining.

 The restaurant’s moniker is inspired by perennial plants, which not only require significantly less carbon for their upkeep, but also assist in preventing soil erosion and drought.